marcesquerra/moonads/README.md

 [Extensible Effects vs. Monad Transformers](https://skillsmatter.com/skillscasts/8974-extensible-effects-vs-monad-transformers)

 More specifically, I wanted to try and see if I could find a generic way to compose monads.
-It turns out that, if want to compose two monads, you can, if you have a Traverse for the inner monad to compose.
-Moonads is built around a method with a signature more or less like this:
+It turns out that, to compose two monads, you can, if you have a Traverse for the inner monad to compose.

+At its core, Moonads is built around a method with a signature more or less like this:

 ```scala